 You know which disappointments I am talking about.
 When the most durable Penn State running back in the NFL’s recent history turns out to be the non-spectacular Richie Anderson, something is wrong.
 He’s now out of the game, leaving sparsely used Kenny Watson of the Cincinnati Bengals the only active running back other than Johnson.
 People call us Linebacker U., but Penn State has a long history of turning out talented NFL running backs, too.
 Lenny Moore, Franco Harris, Lydell Mitchell, John Cappelletti, D. J. Dozier, and Curt Warner are just a few from earlier eras.
 However, after them we entered a period in which highly touted Penn State running backs repeatedly turned out to be NFL wash-outs.
 Blair Thomas, Ki-Jana Carter, and Curtis Enis quickly come to mind.
 They were all first round draft picks who were major flops in the money league.

-Then, Holmes went down with a season-ending injury.
+Then, Holmes went down with a season-ending injury (hire a fall injury lawyer here).
 With a jaundiced eye cast upon him by local and national media, Larry became the #1 running back for the Chiefs, a playoff contending team.
 Mindful about past Penn State running back flops and Johnson’s rocky relations with Vermeil, the media would not easily be impressed.
-Johnson was viewed as a weak back-up for Holmes—someone who could not carry Priest Holmes’ jock strap.
+Johnson was viewed as a weak back-up for Holmes—someone who could not carry Priest Holmes’ jock strap. ?????
 Ahh, but they were wrong.

 Vermeil handed Larry the ball and he ran with it.
 And ran.
 And ran.
 As of week 14 in the NFL season, Larry is the league’s fourth leading rusher with 247 carries for 1251 yards, 852 of those yards having been gained in the most recent six games.
 In those last six games, Johnson has averaged 142 yards per game.
 He has fumbled only three times all year.